 Key strategies are strengthening the capacity of IPLCs and Civil Society in documenting human rights violations, community journalism, gender equality and social inclusion, climate change, rights and security to build alliances and engage in effective lobby and advocacy to improve policy development and enforcement, transparency and support for forest restoration and sustainable, viable and climate resilient livelihoods

-The Philippine CSO partners include environmental/ human rights/ indigenous rights defenders and support groups, lobby and advocacy groups, public interest law groups, and grant-making institutions which include NTFP EP Philippines (Non-Timber Forest Products Exchange Program Philippines), Institute for the Development of Educational and Ecological Alternatives, Inc. (IDEAS), Environmental Legal Assistance Center (ELAC), Legal Rights and Natural Resources Center (LRCKSK/FoEPhils), Mabuwaya Foundation, Alyansa Tigil Mina (ATM), Kitanglad Integrated NGOs, Inc. (KIN), Lilak Purple Action for Indigenous Women’s Rights (LILAK), Forest Foundation Philippines, the Samdhana Institute and The Cordillera Peoples Alliance.
+The Philippine CSO partners include environmental/ human rights/ indigenous rights defenders and support groups, lobby and advocacy groups, public interest law groups, and grant-making institutions which include NTFP EP Philippines (Non-Timber Forest Products Exchange Program Philippines), Institute for the Development of Educational and Ecological Alternatives, Inc. (IDEAS), Environmental Legal Assistance Center (ELAC), Legal Rights and Natural Resources Center (LRCKSK/FoEPhils), Mabuwaya Foundation, Alyansa Tigil Mina (ATM), Kitanglad Integrated NGOs, Inc. (KIN), Lilak Purple Action for Indigenous Women’s Rights (LILAK), Forest Foundation Philippines and the Samdhana Institute.